tanmay-6/Automation_pasting/README.md

 NOTE: I had some logos with transparency so have to add a transparency mask and therefore have to use if/else.

 There you go 100 logos pasted in 2 seconds and one click. ( Cheers to chatgpt XD )
+TIP: you can also use a similar approach with cv library to write someting in the template; already used in generating certificates.